 Julia Macfarlane was born and spent most of her life in the North East of England.
 She is proud to describe herself as a Smoggie (someone from Teesside, home to Europe’s largest chemical industry) and her stories often reflect her Northern roots.

 Julia has an eye for character, an ear for dialogue and a cynical sense of humour running through her work.
 She has been writing for years and had work appear in various publications.
 Her career has spanned working as a Tax Officer for Her Majesty’s Inspector of Taxes, being a French/German translator and working for various UK universities in business/university management.

 You can read more at her blog at It’s Only Words

-Julia also runs the Bognor Regis Write Club, a group for would-be professional writers; being an active member of Bognor Regis Rambling Club and Chicester Natural History Society; enjoying her grandkids; spoiling rotten her beautiful cockapoo; in fact, anything she can find to do that prevents her sitting at her desk and completing her writing projects.
+Julia also runs the Bognor Regis Write Club, a group for would-be professional writers; is an active member of Bognor Regis Rambling Club and Chicester Natural History Society.
+She divides her time between these andenjoying her grandkids; spoiling rotten her beautiful cockapoo; in fact, anything she can find to do that prevents her sitting at her desk and completing her writing projects.

 Nevertheless she has managed to write and publish a book of short stories, ‘ News of Leon and Other Tales‘

 For more information visit her Bognor Regis Write Club